garand/stove/README.md

 That will start up the PHP server (on port 5703), begin watching the project, and launch your browser to the proxied version of the page, because this uses [BrowserSync](http://www.browsersync.io) for automatic reloading and style injection.

 Be sure to view your site on the proxy created by BrowserSync.
 The port number will be in the gulp log.
 It should be [localhost:3000](http://localhost:3000) by default.

+### Environment Variables

+These are the environment variables required for deploying the app.

+- outside_temp_lat
+- outside_temp_long
+- twilio_sid
+- twilio_token
+- twilio_to
+- twilio_from